a2n-off/blurredwallpaper/README.md

 ## Roadmap

 - bug : the first time a user selects slideshow the wallpapers are not displayed
-- improve : remake the gif and use external storage or lfs
 - related : make a kwin script to affect all types of wallpapers ([see that repo](https://github.com/bouteillerAlan/activeblur))

 ## Want to participate?
 Have a bug or a request feature?